 Rules to Abide by at the Taj Mahal

 The Taj Mahal is a revered site, a Mausoleum.
 It is exceptionally clean, especially for an Indian monument.
 It is not a place for hundreds of people to take funky tick-tock-style shots and post videos with random music.
 To prevent people from defaming this special place with junk and funky digital posts, the Taj Mahal is filled with security guards.
 The moment you break a rule, a guard will be on your case.
-They will make you permanently delete every disallowed shot or fine or use other deterrence to ensure you’re not breaking the rules.
+They will make you permanently delete every disallowed shot or fine, or use other deterrence to ensure you’re not breaking the rules.

 Here are some of the rules we learned from our guide and the security guards.
 There may be others that I didn’t find out.